Dentrick/Adrian-Projects/README.md

 # Adrian Rodrigo Chiavelli Hernandez's Project Repository

-note: Currently this repository is being populated with past and current projects, come by 10/5/17 for a more complete picture.

 ### About:

 Hi, I'm Adrian Chiavelli and I'm a 2nd Year Game Design & Development student at RIT,